Younessmosstawa/Younessmosstawa/README.md

 I make a story for every moment that I live and when I had arrived I had maked important relationship with Youness charkrad and with her friends
 I am looking always forward
-I had maked a great and wonderful picture with this new friend and I had a relationship with all this friend
+I had maked a great and wonderful picture with this new friend and I had a relationship with all this friend I had maked a beautiful relationship with everyone in this meeting